gttugsuu/Style-Difference-Transfer/README.md

 ### !!!This is experimental repo.
-So the code is little messy with commented out parts, etc.!!!
+The code is so messy!!!

 ### Download the pre-trained weights for VGG network from [here](https://drive.google.com/open?id=1iF4oKdb-5-45AAmGIwaJyMNcjI9xJZ2i), and place it on the main folder. (~500MB)